wpoates1/storeareaclusters/prerequisites/README.md

 - [Free Tier](https://cloud.google.com/free/docs/free-cloud-features#free-tier): for 20 Google Cloud services (including BigQuery and Cloud Storgae), there is a certain amount of activity that will be free each month, regardless or not of the Free Trial status.
 This demonstration can be accomplished easily within that free tier even if your Free Trial has expired.

-## NOMIS Account  ##
-_TO-DO: details to sign-up for NOMIS account to access their data format_

-_TO-DO: Snowflake account setup details_